Kompany and Sahin: Big new jobs at Bayern and Dortmund – DW – 08/22/2024

 Young player turned young coach

-For Dortmund, second has been all too familiar of late.
+For Dortmund, second place has been all too familiar of late.
 They were runners-up in last season's Champions League and four of the previous five Bundesliga seasons.
 The appointment of Sahin brings with it a reminder of more successful times.
-He made his debut for the club as a 16-year-old, becoming the youngest player and scorer in Bundesliga history in the process.
+He made his debut for the club as a 16-year-old, becoming the youngest player and scorer in Bundesliga history.
 Both records have since been broken by current Dortmund youngster Youssoufa Moukoko.

 The now 35-year-old Sahin was a key figure as Dortmund won the title in 2011 before leaving for Real Madrid as they retained it the following season.
 Both those titles were won under Jürgen Klopp, a key influence on Sahin and a figure who still looms large at the Westfalenstadion, and in Sahin's coaching style.